Follow your destiny,

 https://www.archdaily.com/1036488/the-grand-egyptian-museum-heneghan-peng-architects

-They functioned like math equation—potent, delivering maximum impact using minimum lines and zero clutter.
+They functioned like a math equation—potent, delivering maximum impact using minimum lines and zero clutter.
 The angles, the composition, all mathematically precise, just like the pyramids themselves.
 They formed geometric shapes.
 I traced them almost mindlessly, but they satisfied something in my eyes.

-This technique of transforming papyrus plant into paper—Egyptians invented it thousands of years before other civilizations figured it out.
+Instead I was treated to a demonstration of this technique of transforming papyrus plant into paper—Egyptians invented it thousands of years before other civilizations figured it out.

 As a tourist I held my guard.
 My budget and my suitcase didn't allow me to buy much and didnt want to waste the sales girls time.
 After clarifying I wasn't buying any paintings, I started to leave when I asked my host about raw papyrus paper I could paint on.
 I am big sucker for a handmade papers.
 I collect them and use them for my mixed media art.

-I quickly redrew and painted one my sketches on the papyrus paper, and store employees gathered around me.
+I quickly redrew and painted one my sketches on the papyrus paper as store employees gathered around me.
 We completed the piece within 15 minutes collectively, and watching it emerge as completely collaborative art rewarded me deeply.
 I used their paper, their colors.
 I gave that piece to the local hostess who helped me create it.
 She, in turn, gifted me a small piece from the store.
 I bought a large sheet of papyrus to carry home.

 Exhaustion pulled at me after that long day, so we headed back.